ABM

 The Best Account Based Marketing Strategy Ever

-Account-Based Marketing (ABM) strategy is the number one go-to strategy for business to business service or product providers in the world.
-Forget simple inbound marketing strategies which focus on building buyer personas.
-Then using targeted messaging to attract more of those types of business.
+Account-Based Marketing (ABM) strategy is the number one go-to strategy for business-to-business service or product providers in the world.
+Forget simple inbound marketing strategies that focus on building buyer personas and then using targeted messaging to attract more of those types of business.

 An account-based marketing strategy is far more defined and targeted.
 Choosing specific companies to target with mini business-specific digital marketing campaigns.
 Each company becomes a digital marketing campaign in its own right.
 Treating each business as an individual account maximises the opportunity to convert them.